Vismaya-V3/Edubridge/README.md

 To make  aware of all the fundamentals command of Python.
 It also covers various visualization techniques with advanced machine learning techniques.

 ## 💡 Final project:
 This final project is done by group work.
-In this we done all the programms like Python, R, Tableau dasboard, Excel dashboard, and SAS with the dataset of MARUTI STOKE EXCHANGE.
+In this we done all the programms like Python, R, Tableau dasboard and Excel dashboard,  with the dataset of MARUTI STOKE EXCHANGE.
+SAS program is done with the data set of CRIME.

 ## 💡 Practice Works:
 The best way we learn anything is by practice and exercise questions.